 Where possible, refuse additional packaging and disposables, opting for reusables instead.
-In the UK, recycling can be confusing as the rules are often different but aim to check the local guidelines and look out for posters with guidance to ensure you are seperating waste correctly.
+In the UK, recycling can be confusing as the rules are often different but aim to check the local guidelines and read the guidance posters in your accomomodation to ensure you are seperating waste correctly.
 This will help to conserve resources, reduce landfill waste, protect ecosytems and save energy.

 Put on full loads of washing

 Washing machines and tumble dryers use a lot of energy and water.
 Try to put on fuller loads rather than lots of small loads; coordinate with flatmates if needed and 30 degrees celsius is generally a good temperature to wash your clothes and will help them to last longer.

 UK households waste 7 million tonnes of food every year while 8.4 million people are struggling to feed themselves (FoodCycle).
 Aim not to over buy by keeping track of what food you already have and planning what you need.
 You can also check use-by dates which are better guidance then best-before dates, and freeze items if you don't think you will eat them in time.
 Don't get rid of your leftovers either, instead try and use them in your next meal or share with your friends.